 Outcomes/output and TRLs:

-As with all ADAC products, research team and center leadership will ensure dissemination of all suitable data: All data produced during this project will be made publicly available.

 Outcomes.

 The alpha release was provided constructive feedback, which enabled a successful beta release, which demonstrated the stability of the system.
 The major challenge regarding the application continues to be lack of AIS integration which is ongoing (see prior discussions).